8 Outrageous Executive Perks

-Occidental Petroleum (OXY): When Ray Irani moved to California to take Oxy’s top job, he was apparently horrified by the Golden State’s high income tax rate.
-He had moved from Texas, which doesn’t tax individual income.
-When you’re earning tens of millions a year, California’s 9% state income tax rate is no small matter.
+When Ray Irani moved to California to take Oxy’s top job, he was apparently horrified by the Golden State’s high income tax rate.
 So in 1991, Irani struck an employment deal that required Oxy to pay his state income tax bills.

 Flying Cash Cow

-Apple Computer (AAPL): In 1999, Steven Jobs was “interim CEO” of Apple Computer, having returned in 1997 to the then-struggling company that had fired him a decade earlier.
-Directors were so grateful for his leadership and his refusal to accept any cash pay -- he still works for $1 annually -- that they gave him a $90 million plane.
+In 1999, Steven Jobs was “interim CEO” of Apple Computer, having returned in 1997 to the then-struggling company that had fired him a decade earlier.
+Directors were so grateful for his leadership and his refusal to accept any cash pay -- he still works for $1 annually -- that they gave him a plane.

 Few details are available about Ellison’s “residential security program,” except that it includes “security personnel.”

-Beware the wrath of a woman scorned.
-In a three-page court filing, Welch’s ex-wife detailed a multimillion-dollar litany of perks that GE provided to Welch -- both before and after he retired.
+But during a bitter divorce, Welch’s ex-wife detailed a multimillion-dollar litany of perks that GE provided -- both before and after Welch retired.
 Among them: fresh flowers and a wait-staff for his New York City apartment; floor-level seats for Knicks games; a sky box for Red Sox games; and VIP seating at the French Open.
-Experts say the resulting brouhaha is one of the reasons securities regulators revamped corporate-disclosure rules.
-Welch subsequently gave up the bulk of his perks, just maintaining an office and company-paid secretary, as other former GE CEOs do.
+Experts say the resulting brouhaha is one of the reasons regulators revamped corporate-disclosure rules.
+Welch subsequently gave up the bulk of his perks.